A modern approach to nutritional wellbeing without extreme approaches.

 Michele Chevalley Hedge was previously a marketing manager so she truly understands the needs of time-poor corporate executives who, family or not, want health but not hassle.
 She is often introduced by health magazine editors as “the modern day nutritionist – the one who likes a bit of wine and coffee.”
 She is not Paleo Pete or I Quit Sugar, but perfectly placed somewhere in the healthy middle.

-In 2017 life is busy, but the desire for a lean body, clear mind and happy hormones are on the rise.
+In 2019 life is busy, but the desire for a lean body, clear mind, sharp brain, and happy, balanced hormones are on the rise.
 Michele is a sought after presenter because she is authentic and connects to people who desire knowledge, but not in an overwhelming jargon filled way or with a fad diet.

-Michele is the Nature Care College Ambassador, Cure Cancer Ambassador and Heart Research Institute Ambassador and consults for the Accor Group.
+Michele is the Nature Care College Ambassador, Cure Cancer Ambassador and Heart Research Institute Ambassador and consults for 100’s on international corporations.
 She recently sat alongside the Dalai Lama at a conference where she presented on ‘Vitality, Energy and Serotonin – It’s all in Your Food’.
 Mental health and nutrition research is her passion and she often declares, “It makes the New Yorker come out in her.”

 When Michele is not out speaking, writing or seeing patients, she can often be found at her cafe, The Balmoral Boatshed.
 It is the perfect spot for filming, interviewing, or just enjoying a glass of wine (which she will tell you reduces your cortisol and can lead to a calmer, happier and perhaps leaner person!).

 Michele loves to write, so along with her blog and social media, she writes for Body & Soul, Huffington Post, Mama Mia, The Glow, Prevention, Wellbeing, Clean, Cosmo, MindFood and many more.
-Her second book, ‘Nourish NOT Punish- reset your wellness in 28 days’ will be out at the end of this year.
+Michele’s first book, Beating Sugar for Dummies was published in 2013 and her current book, a #1 best seller, The Healthy Hormone Diet, was released a few months ago.
 Michele often appears on The Sunrise Show to discuss the World Health Organisation’s recommendations on nutrition, cancer and sugar.

 For more information, or to contact Michele, please email Michele@ahealthyview.com or phone on 0403 606 225.